Gageperrin/it-notes/aws/networking-specialty.md

 ### Bidirectional Forwarding Detection

+BFD is a detection protocol that provides fast forward path failure detection times.
+In other words, it improves failover time.
+By default, BGP has a keep alive of 30 seconds.
+The hold-down timer starts at 0 and counts to 90.
+Every keep-alive reset to 0.
+If the hold-down timer reaches 90, the VIF is considered unreachable.
+BFD improves with by reducing failover to less than a second.
+AWS BFD liveness detection has an interval of 300 ms. BFD liveness detection multiplier is three.
+A failover will occur in about 900s.
+AWS VIFs enabled by default but customer side configuration is required with BGP options.### BGP Communities.
+BFD is enabled by default with DX.

 ### BGP Communities

+BGP communities are basically tags or metadata for BGP prefixes.
+Well known communities include:
+* `NO_EXPORT` - do not advertize to external peers
+* `NO_ADVERTISE` do not advertize to any peers

+Regular communities are 32 bit value, split into 2 x 16.
+They have an AS_NUMBER:OPERATOR_ASSIGNED_VALUE.
+BGP operators act on advertisements based on communities.
+Any requests originating in the same region as the DX Location will be tagged with the BGP community `7224:8100`.
+Anything in the same continent will have `7224:8200`.
+Global prefixes have no tag.

 ### Direct Connect Gateway

+DX Gateway provides additional functionality.
+By default, DX is a regional service with access between customer premises and one or more DX locations.
+Public VIF can access all AWS public regions.
+Private VIF can only access VPCs in the same AWS region via VGWs.

+DX Gateways are a global network device accessible in all regions.
+Private VIFs can connect to DX Gateways which are associated with VGWs attached to VPCs globally.
+This allows for bilateral VPC and on-premises gateways.
+This does not allow for VPC to VPC connections on the same DX Gateway.
+1 Private VIF can connect to 1 DX Gateway and 10 VGW per DX Gateway.
+1 DX can have 50 private VIFs which means up to 50 DXGWs and 500 VPCs.

+DX Gateways also work cross-account.
 ### DX, Transit VIFs, and TGW

+Transit VIF can connect up to 3 TGWs to a DXGW.
+A DXGW can be associated with VPC and private VIFs on the one hand or TGWs and a Transit VIFs on the other, but not both.
+Each TGW supports up to 5,000 attachments and with up to 50 peering attachments, each peered TGW can have its own 5,000 attachments.
+There canbe a max of up to 20 DXGW per TGW.

+DX Gateways cannot route traffic between DX locations by default.
+TGWs can circumvent this limitation.
+A TGW connected to a DXGW for each DX location will allow traffic to flow from one DX location to another via the TGW in the VPC.
+This only works in a single AWS region though.
+For multiple regions, each region's VPC would need a TGW and peering attachments set up across regions for each TGW.
+TGWs will route to and from DX Gateway attachments even across TGW peers.

 ### DX LAGs

+LAGs (link aggregation groups) allow for multiple physical connections acting as one.
+This increases speed through an active/active architecture with a maximum of four connections per LAG.
+However, all connections need to be the same speed and terminate at the same location.
+A LAG has a `minimumLinks` attribute, the LAG is active as long as this value or more connections are active.

 ### Advanced VPC Routing

+Subnets are associated with one route table only, either the VPC main route table or a custom route table.
+RTs can also be associated with an IGW or VGW.
+IPv4 and IPv6 are handled separately.
+Routes send traffic based on destination to a target.
+All routes are evaluated with highest-priority matching with the longest prefix being selected first.
+Static routes take priority over propagated routes.
+Propagated routes are evaluted from DX, VPN static, VPN BGP, to AS_PATH.

+Peering between overlapping CIDR is not supported, but VPCs with overlapping CIDR ranges can be routed to separate subnet RTs within a single VPC.
+Ingress routing can occur at the IGW to forward traffic to route tables (such as a security appliance)

 ## Hybrid Services

+Skipped.

 ## Network Billing and Cost Management in Depth

+### VPC Cost Management

+Traffic within a VPC to an IGW and traffic from an IGW to public AWS services in the same region is free.
+Data transferred through a NATGW has a per-GB charge and an hourly charge.
+Any data transferred out to the public Internet has a charge based on the service and the region of the service.
+Data transferred in from the Internet is free.
+Data transfer between regions has a fee based on source and destination regions.
+Traffic via public addresses will also be charged, even if in the same AZ.
+Some services such as EC2 and RDS have cross-AZ traffic in and out charges.

+VPC peering is billed based on several factors.
+Intra-AZ VPC traffic is not charged.
+Cross AZ transfers have ingress and egress charges.
+Cross-region VPC peered traffic is charged for egress traffic but not ingress traffic.
+Data is only charged inter-region rates when it exits the region, not when it enters.

+### Transit Gateway Billing

+Each attachment has an hourly charge for the attachment owner as well as a per GB data processing charge for data sent from each attachment billed to the attachment owner.
+Data sent over a TGW has a per GB charge billed to the owner of the sending TGW, there is no charge at the receiving end.

+### Direct Connect Cost Management

+A DX port has an hourly fee based on the speed and location.
+Data transferred out has a per GB fee based on the source location and the DX location.
+Data transferred in has a charge.
+There are no fees for using a DXGW and data transferred in is free of charge.
+There is a per/GB fee for data out based on all source regions and DX locations to a DX router.

 ## AWS Disaster Recovery

+Skipped.